Description

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
 Total return is a strong measure of an investment’s overall performance.'

-• The total return, or increase in value over 5 years of FlexShares Global Upstream Natural Resources Index Fund ETF is 36.8%, which is lower, thus worse compared to the benchmark SPY (94.2%) in the same period.
+• Looking at the total return, or performance of 74.8% in the last 5 years of FlexShares Global Upstream Natural Resources Index Fund ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (107.6%)

 CAGR: